Brynta2001/PicoPlacaPredictor/README.md

 ## Test

 The code includes unit tests inside of the "tests" directory.
-You can run them with unittest library or pytest library.
+You can run them with unittest library.
-Here you have some important cases that you could use to test the "predictor" method, that is the most important method of the program.
+Here you have some important cases that you could use to test the "predictor" method, or even the whole program.

 | License Plate |    Date    |  Time |  Can road |            Message           |
 | ------------- | ---------- | ----- | --------- | ---------------------------- |